nk38104/Object-oriented-programming/README.md

 # Object-oriented-programming

-These are my assignments for my college class Object Oriented Programming.
+These are my assignments for my university class Object Oriented Programming.

 Learned skill/topics in class: